-The Board approves the Group Risk Framework on an annual basis and receives regular updates on the Group's risk environment and exposure to the Group's material risk types.
+The Board approves the Group Risk Framework on an annual basis, and receives regular updates on the Group's risk environment and exposure to the Group's material risk types through a monthly Board Risk Report.

 The work of the Board follows an agreed schedule of topics which evolves based on business need and is formally reviewed annually by the Board.
 The Board monitors and reviews the performance of the Group through a series of reports, updates from the Group's principal businesses on the execution of their business strategy and reports from each of the principal Board committees.